lucidworks/solrlogmanager/README.md

 ### More Information

-For convenience, this QuickStart Information is also included inside the logstash_deploy folder.
-The README.txt within that folder contains more details about configuring and running LogStash and writing to Solr.
+The MANUAL.txt file located in the logstash_deploy folder contains more details about configuring and running LogStash and writing to Solr.

 To build the lucidworks.jar yourself from within the src folder:
 	javac javac *.java